Tomas-Weber1994/personid-provider/README.md

-# Person ID Provider (Mock Certification Authority)
+# Person ID Provider (Helper App for Genesis Resources)

 ## Overview

-This is a **helper application** that simulates an external certification authority API for person IDs.
+This is a **helper application** for the main project `genesis-resources`.

-It is **not a production service** – it only provides a static list of valid person IDs to be used by the main application (`genesis-resources`) for testing and development purposes.
+It simulates an external certification authority API for person IDs, providing a static list of valid IDs for testing and development purposes.

 ---